-If you wore your standard clothes, you’d likely attract attention from your prey.
+If you wore your standard camo hunting clothes, you’d likely attract attention from your prey.

 If you scare one whitetail or one duck, they’re gone.
 Deer run for the hills, ducks fly aware and alert the rest of the flock.

 Alerting one animal to your presence basically guarantees that everything in a half-mile radius from you is on alert.
-This means predatory animals and prey.
+This includes predatory animals and prey.